Eurasian eagle-owl: Status

 The Eurasian eagle-owl has a very wide range across much of Europe and Asia, estimated to be about 32000000 km2.
 In Europe, the population is estimated at 19,000 to 38,000 breeding pairs, and in the whole world around 250,000 to 2,500,000 individual birds.
 The population trend is thought to be decreasing because of human activities, but with such a large range and large total population, the International Union for Conservation of Nature has rated the bird as being of least concern.
 Although roughly equal in adaptability and wideness of distribution, the great horned owl, with a total estimated population up to 5.3 million individuals, apparently has a total population that is roughly twice that of the Eurasian eagle-owl.
 Numerous factors, including a shorter history of systematic persecution, lesser sensitivity to human disturbance while nesting, somewhat greater ability to adapt to marginal habitats and widespread urbanization, and slightly smaller territories may play into the horned owls greater numbers in modern times.
 Eurasian eagle-owls are listed in Appendix II of the Convention on International Trade in Endangered Species (CITES) meaning international trade (including in parts and derivatives) is regulated.

 Longevity

-The Eurasian eagle-owl surely is one of the longest-living owls on average.
-The eagle-owl can live for up to 20 years in the wild.
-At one time, the oldest ringed eagle-owl was considered a 19-year-old specimen.
-Some studies posited that in protected areas, lifespans ranging up to 15–20 years may not be uncommon.
-A record-breaking specimen banded in the wild was subsequently found to survive to be 27 years and 9 months old.
-Like many other bird species in captivity, they can live much longer without having to endure difficult natural conditions, and have possibly survived up to 68 years in zoo collections.
+The Eurasian eagle-owl is one of the longest-living owls.
+It can live for up to 20 years in the wild.
+A 19-year-old was once considered the oldest ringed eagle-owl.
+Some studies posited that, in protected areas, lifespans ranging 15–20 years may not be uncommon.
+A record-breaking specimen, was banded in the wild and later encountered at the age of 27 years and 9 months.
+Like many other bird species, they can live much longer in captivity, where they don't endure difficult natural conditions.
+They may have survived up to 68 years in zoo collections.
 Healthy adults normally have no natural predators, thus are considered apex predators.
-The leading causes of death for this species are man-made; electrocution, traffic accidents, and shooting frequently claim the lives of eagle-owls.
+The leading causes of death are man-made: electrocution, traffic accidents, and shooting frequently claim the lives of eagle-owls.